Advancing science.

 Development of the Second Biennial Transparency Report (BTR2) and the REDD+ Technical Annex of Guyana to the UNFCCC

-A direct application of MITICA: enabling a developing country to meet its Paris Agreement reporting obligations with consistent, inventory-linked methodology.
+Enabling a developing country to meet its Paris Agreement reporting obligations with consistent, inventory-linked methodology, leveraging our full GHG modelling and projections expertise.

 BTR2REDD+UNFCCCForestryNDC